PalmerCon/mpage-boilerplate/README.md

 npm run build
 ```

 After building the project, the static files will be created in the `dist` directory.
 These files should be copied to the `custom_mpage_content/custom-mpage` directory in the `M://` drive.
 If you are developing on your local machine, zip the whole `dist` directory, email it to your work email address, download it on your work computer, and copy the files to the `M://` drive.
+Refresh the static content server in PowerChart to see the changes.

+This boilerplate calls a CCL script that you will need to create called `ahs_cust_mpage_boilerplate`.
+Copy this file into your Cerner environment and compile it.

 ## Configuration